Engee documentation

 plot!( ylimits=(-5,5), aspect_ratio=:none, size=(600,200) )

-The small visualisation allowed us to see all the given elements.
+A little visualization allowed us to see all the specified elements.

-Now suppose the system has an aperture diaphragm located 2 mm after the concave lens.
+Now let's assume that the system has an aperture located 2 mm after the concave lens.

-We want to pass beams of light through it at a certain angle of incidence and make sure that they focus on the image plane.
+We want to pass beams of light through it, setting a certain angle of incidence, and make sure that they focus on the image plane.

-Let's go the other way and "optimise" two parameters: the beam width and the point on the Y axis from which the central beam is directed. *Our goal is to find the parameters of the beam whose rays pass exactly through the diaphragm.
+Let's go the other way and "optimize" two parameters: the beam width and the point on the Y axis from which the central beam of the beam is directed.
+Our goal is to find the parameters of a beam whose rays pass exactly through the diaphragm.

 angles = [0.0, 0.1, 0.2]; # углы каждого из пучков лучей